Supreme Court to hear RCMP perjury appeals in Robert Dziekanski case

 Robinson was sentenced to two years less a day, one year of probation and 240 hours of community service.

+“The judge made his findings based on his interpretation of the evidence.
+He did not misapprehend it,” Harris wrote.
+“Const.
+Millington is simply asking that we reinterpret the evidence and draw different inferences from it.”

-The British Columbia Court of Appeal upheld both convictions; as usual, the Supreme Court did not give reasons for deciding to hear the cases.Report Typo/Error
+As usual, the Supreme Court did not give reasons for deciding to hear the cases.Report Typo/Error